muhdsadry/details/README.md

 # details
-Simple Passing Arguments using Routing
+Simple Passing Arguments using Routing in Flutter

 Steps to deploy the example:
 1. type 'flutter create details' in terminal or powershell or cmd